-It's that time of year again - not only the beginning of the year and a new semester at school, but also time for the Annual Meeting of the Returned Peace Corps Volunteers of Hawai`i!
+It's that time of year again - not only the beginning of the year and a new semester for those in teaching or attending university, but also time for the Annual Meeting of the Returned Peace Corps Volunteers of Hawaii.

 President, RPCVHI, email@example.com